Purdue-CS193/homework-0-Jolie25-cyber/index.md

+# Jolie's First CS193 Homework

+## Favorite Things About Class
+- Meets once a week
+- Has nice TA's
+- Not Homework intensive
+- Has ducks hidden in the lecture hall

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.